The Revolutionary Singer Model 301 Slant-needle Sewing Machine!

 The Best Selling Straight Stitch Sewing Machine

-I researched the quantities of all of Singer's vintage straight stitch sewing machines during the years of the Singer 301/301a.
-The best sellers being the Singer 201/201K and 221/221K and was very surprised to find out that the Singer 301/301A was the best selling straight stitch sewing machine during it's time.
+I researched the quantities of all of Singer's vintage straight stitch sewing machines over the years.
+Prior to the Singer 301 the best sellers were the Singer 201/201K and 221/221K but was very surprised to find out that the Singer 301/301A was the best selling straight stitch sewing machine during its time.

-The Singer 301/301A was only sold in the U.S./Canada and had better sales than the Singer 201K and 221K in the overseas market combined.
+The Singer 301/301A was only sold in the U.S./Canada.
+It had better sales than the Singer 201K and 221K in the overseas market combined.
 It had better sales than the Singer 201 and 221 in the U.S. market combined.
 It also had better sales than the 221 and 221K Featherweights combined worldwide.

 The Singer 301 Makes a Perfect Stitch